-But you would like perhaps on this roll of film to get pictures that have a sort of special quality, in which white clouds stand out clearly against deep-toned sky.
-Or you would like perhaps to make a close-up, a picture that's sharp and clear despite the fact that it's made at three or four feet instead of the usual longer distances.
+But you would like perhaps with this roll of film to get pictures that have a sort of special quality, in which white clouds stand out clearly against deep-toned sky.
+Or you would like perhaps to make a close-up, a picture that's sharp and clear despite the fact that it's made at closer than the usual distances.

 Okay.
 All you need is a couple of little, inexpensive accessories handled by most photo dealers.
-For the deep-toned sky get a Kodak Cloud Filter No. 13-a transparent, yellow-tinted disc that fits right on your camera lens.
+For the deep-toned sky get a Kodak Cloud Filter No. 6A-a transparent, yellow-tinted disc that fits right on your camera lens.
 It will serve to accent sky and clouds, with any black-and-white film in bright sunlight.

-For the close-ups, get a similar little attachment - the Kodak Close-Up Attachment No. 13.
+For the close-ups, get a similar little attachment-the Kodak Close-Up Attachment No. 6A.
 This one is clear and the glass is a simple lens which works with your camera lens to give you sharp pictures at closer-than-ordinary distances.
-Subjects must then be 3 to $4\frac{1}{2}$ feet from your lens.
+You must then be from 3 to $4\frac{1}{2}$ feet from your subject.

-Neither the Cloud Filter nor the Close-Up Attachment requires any special technique.
-Follow the simple directions enclosed with each and they work, that's all.
+Neither the Cloud Filter nor the Close-Up Attachment involves any special technique.
+Use them according to the simple, enclosed directions and they work, that's all.